 Next, came the implant.
 And keeping that cumbersome, awkward piece of equipment strapped to a toddler~who had pliable, squishy ears ~was easier said than done.
 Literally keeping the thing attached had its own set of challenges.

 Our MacGyver skills were put to the test.
 It wasn’t like we could just Google it.
 (Yep.
 We are that old.)

-However; as frustrating and exhausting as that was, it wasn’t the How to keep them on that was gut wrenching.
-The Why to keep them on was the cause of the true angst.
+However; as frustrating and exhausting as that was, it wasn’t the How to keep them on that was gut-wrenching.
+The Why to keep them on was the cause of the genuine angst.
 And, our not-yet-two-year-old didn’t understand.
 Or care.

-Unwavering, the devices would go on and we would begin the bath of language.
+Unwavering, the devices would go on, and we would begin the bath of language.
 He’d pull them off.
 We would put them: Right.
 Back.
 On.
 Happy ear dances were involved; it became a parenting style of sorts.
-I became sick of my own voice.
+I grew sick of my own voice.

 “I hear that.
 I hear a bird.
 The bird goes tweet, tweet!”

 The theory was to assign meaning to each sound, noise, word, then acknowledge and narrate it, often in song and other forms of silly sound effects.
 Chew, chew.
 Vroom, vroom.
 I hear this.
 I hear that.

 We became acutely aware of the sounds that fill a hearing person’s everyday world, and there was an overwhelming desire to make sure our son didn’t miss a thing.
 Part of that entailed making sure the devices stayed on.

 The car was a tricky scenario.
 I couldn’t keep my eyes on him, yet I didn’t want him to miss the opportunity to listen to music, to sing, to hear, as I pointed out things along the way.
 Inevitably, a device would end up wedged between a seat or worse, in his mouth.